igor71/Tflow-No-GUI/README.md

 # Tflow-No-GUI
-This repository contains build no GUI tensorflow docker image
+This repository contains all stuff for building no GUI tensorflow docker image

 ### Pre Requirements & Manual Build steps: